phoenixframework/phoenix_guides/ZZ_testing_channels.md

 module you pass in is `NameOfYourHelloPhoenix.PubSub`.

-This time we call the Channel with params for a new chat message and assert that the channel broadcasted a new chat with the correct payload (the new chat).
+This time we call the Channel with params for a new chat message and assert that the channel has broadcast a new chat with the correct payload (the new chat).
 We broadcast so that anyone on this channel will see that a new chat was added.